marcosxray/BTMesh/README.md

 # BTMesh
-A framework to make a mesh network over Bluetooth Low Energy
+A framework to create a mesh network over Bluetooth Low Energy.